Two Lenses: Control or Empowerment

 - I don’t support regulatory bodies and broadscale efforts to “protect” us.
 While I empathize with the good intentions behind regulatory bodies and all the many ways “stamps of approval” have been implemented to control the “quality” of a service, I have now seen all such efforts create more problems than solutions.
 I go into this more in the specific context of yoga teaching here.

 - I avoid compartmentalization and favor holistic approaches which mimic the nature of Life itself.
-So if I pull something apart because it help to increase understanding, I always put it back together again and am open to absolutely any relationships the subject at hand has in Reality.
+So if I pull something apart because it helps to increase understanding, I put it back together again to make sure I can apply the knowledge in a practical way and in the context of Reality.
+I stay open and curious to learning new ways of understanding the relationship of the subject at hand to all it touches.

 Yoga As a Model